“I would like to get my motorcycle license as a result of passing the course, without taking the RMV Road Test. How does this work?”

 After reading that page, you can then click on the “document checklist”.

 The fee for the motorcycle permit is $30.

 Tell them that you plan to take a Motorcycle Safety class and pay the motorcycle endorsement fee ($3 per year remaining on your license = $15 for 5 years).

 By completing the “Lawful Presence” or “REAL ID” process and paying the motorcycle endorsement fee, you will receive your license in the mail rather than needing to physically visit the RMV to get your motorcycle license once you pass the motorcycle course.

 If you are not able to get a permit before your class, you can still take the Basic Rider Course.
-Just bring a photocopy of your dirver’s license to class.
+Just bring a photocopy of your driver’s license to class.
 When you pass the class, we will update the RMV licensing database to tell them when you passed the course.
-Then, after the class, go to the RMV to get your permit and complete the “Lawful Presence” or “DEAL ID” and payment processes as described above in this “Step 2: Get you Permit” section.
+Then, after the class, go to the RMV to get your permit and complete the “Lawful Presence” or “REAL ID” and payment processes as described above in this “Step 2: Get you Permit” section.
 Once you pass the permit test, go back to the RMV counter to upgrade your permit to a motorcycle license.